 BSD’s 3-Tier Approach to Digital Skills: Creative Skills, Hard Skills, and Soft Skills

 The Creative Skills sit at the top of this tier as a formula to synthesize the other skills.
 We combine the power of Design Thinking and Computational Thinking to solve problems or complete projects.

 BSD combines Design Thinking and Computational Thinking to equip students with creative problem-solving abilities.
 Design Thinking involves generating ideas and solutions with empathy, while Computational Thinking breaks down problems into smaller, manageable tasks.

 These two skills are used professionally and have supporting research to show their effectiveness in solving problems.

 Design Thinking is a type of divergent thinking that involves generating potential ideas and possible solutions using the power of empathy.

 Computational Thinking is a convergent process that involves narrowing the ideas into actionable designs that can be accomplished by breaking down the problem into smaller chunks.

-We teach basic web design, game development, AI, VR, Web3, and more.
 We also realize that learning hard skills without context isn’t useful to the learner, so we design learning content that pairs learning to code combined with content creation and other necessary skills to provide a fulfilling and enriching experience.

 Students receive a well-rounded digital skills education by infusing this framework and digital citizenship concepts into our curriculum.
 Experience the meaning of BSD in our comprehensive digital skills education, and prepare students to excel as creators and innovators in the world of technology.